Mountain West Chapter Bylaws

 X. REPORTS

-B. Informal reports of Chapter activities shall be prepared by the Chair Elect.
+B. Other reports of chapter activities shall be prepared by the appropriate officers.

-C. Amendments must be approved by a two-thirds majority vote of the membership.
+D. Amendments must be approved by a two-thirds majority vote of the membership.
+Minor updates may be approved by a simple majority.

-D. The Bylaws shall be reviewed every five years by the Executive Committee, or more frequently, if necessary.
+G. The Bylaws shall be reviewed every two years by the Chapter Executive Committee, or more frequently, if necessary.

 Upon the dissolution of the Chapter or the winding up of its affairs, the assets of the Chapter shall be distributed exclusively for the charitable or educational purposes or to organizations which are then exempt from federal tax under Section 501 ©(3) of the Internal revenue Code of 1986 or corresponding provisions of any subsequent federal tax laws and to which contribution are then deductible under Section 170 ©(2) of such code or corresponding provisions of any subsequent federal tax laws.
 Organizations having purposes similar to those of this Chapter shall be preferred.